The Last Resort (1988 TV series)

 The Last Resort was an Australian television drama series which originally screened by the Australian Broadcasting Corporation (ABC).
 The show premiered on 27 April 1988 and ended 13 December 1988 for a total of 30 weekly episodes of fifty minutes each.
 The series was created and co-written by Louis Nowra.
-The plot revolves around three adult sisters, Elizabeth Parker (Kate Fitzpatrick), Jennifer Shannon (Kris McQuade) and Louise Shannon (Nell Schofield), who attempt to live together and help in the management of the dilapidated sea-side Hotel Isis.
+The plot revolves around three adult sisters, Elizabeth Parker (Kate Fitzpatrick), Jennifer Shannon (Kris McQuade), and Louise Shannon (Nell Schofield), who attempt to live together and help in the management of the dilapidated seaside Hotel Isis.
 The series is set in Sydney's Bondi area and was "part of the initiative to increase the network's Australian drama output to 100 hours for [the year]."
 It featured original music by Martin Armiger.

 Contemporary reviews from The Canberra Times in 1988 include David Vine's: "acclaimed almost universally as a disaster of epic proportions" and Jeannie Zakharov's: "the national broadcaster did not have much luck with bomb's like ... the aptly named The Last Resort, which finally ground to a halt last week."
 More recent descriptions include The Age's Brenda Niall in 2004, who discussed Nowra's work "[it] ended badly ... [he] became aggressive and abusive.
 The series was a disaster."
 Also in 2004 Susan Lever of National Centre for Australian Studies, "thought [it was] fascinating and found its very mix of styles led to almost obligatory viewing during its run" and that, "Critical damnation, final though it seems, really is as transient as television broadcasting itself."